emoshape/AdvancedAffectiveAgent/README.md

-# Artificial Affective Agent
+# Adavanced Affective Agent
 Artificial Affective Agent - Python Open Source - Raspberry Pi

 Source Code will be published 1st of April 2016

 ## Synopsis

-The Artificial Affective Agent program links together the EPU emotion processing unit, AI and various IO devices to form an intelligent toy with emotions.
+The Advanced Affective Agent program links together the EPU emotion processing unit, AI and various IO devices to form an intelligent agent, AI or toy with emotions.

 ## Code Example